skypjack/entt/docs/md/entity.md

 interest and arrange data _correctly_ when needed for the types they own.<br/>
 That being said, the way groups operate is beyond the scope of this document.
-However, it's unlikely that users will be able to appreciate the impact of groups on other functionalities of the registry.
+However, it's unlikely that users will be able to appreciate the impact of groups on the other functionalities of a registry.

 Groups offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component